Month in Review – Newfoundland and Labrador

 Training

-Apr 15: Newfoundland is now accepting applications for 2026 Job Creation Partnerships (JCP) funding for community-based, not-for-profit projects that provide EI eligible individuals with opportunities to gain work experience and improve their employment prospects.
-Deadline to apply: June 12, 2026.
+Jun 15: The province extended the deadline to apply for 2026 Job Creation Partnerships (JCP) funding to July 10.
+JCP support is available for community-based, not-for-profit projects that provide EI eligible individuals with opportunities to gain work experience and improve their employment prospects.

 CASES